PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.95, AGG and BNDW move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, BNDW leads with 0.22% vs 0.10% for AGG.
+On 5-year performance, BNDW leads with 0.27% vs 0.07% for AGG.
 On fees, AGG is cheaper at 0.03% per year.
-Their volatility is very similar.
+On volatility, BNDW has been the lower-risk option at 0.92%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 AGG is cheaper with a 0.03% expense ratio, compared with 0.05% for BNDW.